sebastian89n/code-learning-hub/spring/spring-context/README.md

 ## Modules

-- **spring-context-annotations** - example of how to configure Spring context using @Configuration class and
+- **spring-context-configuration** - Demonstrates three methods of creating Spring beans: using annotations with
-  @ComponentScan
-- **spring-context-configuration** - example of how to configure Spring context using @Configuration class with @Bean
+  @ComponentScan, using @Configuration class with @Bean annotation, and defining beans in an XML file.
-- **spring-context-xml** - example of how to configure Spring context from xml

 - **spring-context-properties** - loading values from properties files, overriding with profiles etc.

 - **spring-context-lifecycle** - some basic annotations and interfaces that can be used for handling bean lifecycle management

 - **spring-context-dependency-injection** - examples of DI in Spring

 ## Overview